Los Angeles International Airport (LAX)

 Angel Stadium is one of a handful of parks around Major League Baseball that offers a centralized lot for all fans.
 The parking lot opens 2 ½ hours before the first pitch and is located on 2000 Gene Autry Way.
 You can access the lot via Douglass Road, State College Boulevard, and Orangewood Avenue.
 Game day parking is an affordable $10 (cash only), one of the cheapest options around Major League Baseball.

-Ballpark Chasers Tip: make note of where you parked in the Angels lot before walking into the ballpark.
+Make note of where you parked in the Angels lot before walking into the ballpark.
 It is an easy rookie mistake to walk back to your car after the game and realize you have no idea where you parked.

 WHERE TO EAT?